sitwithariadne/website/src/metta.md

 ﻿# My practice of Metta

-I come fom a trauma background, so my default intentions without training are: inward self-hate, or outward misanthropy.
+I come from a trauma background, so my default intentions without training are: inward self-hate, or outward misanthropy.

-When I started practicing metta, I was told to image cats, dogs, plants, fictional characters, and send them love, good vibes.
+When I started practicing metta, I was told to imagine the usual set: babys, cats, dogs, plants, fictional characters -- and send them love, warmth, good vibes.

+I haven't felt enough love over the course of this lifetime to have a target to recall ... let alone send anyone it.
 Several times I was suicidal afterwards.
-I didn't feel love, but I certainly felt despair.
+I couldn't feel love, but I certainly felt despair.

+My hope is to share my understanding of Metta via *Path of Discrimination* and how it shows a lower spoon cost to practice Metta.

 * Metta is on a spectrum, between easier intentions (intending beings to be free from cruelty) towards harder ones (intending beings towards bliss)

-My hope is to share my understanding of the *Path of Discrimination* and how it shows a lower spoon cost to practice Metta.

 A good shortcut to understand Metta ...